A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

 \subsection{Instabilities induced vortices}

-Similar to the fluids, there are many possibilities to excite the various instabilities in the dusty plasma medium.
-The evolution of such instabilities can form the vortex coherent structures in strongly coupled dusty plasma.
-Veeresha et al.\cite{rtdrivenvortices2005} demonstrated the Rayleigh–Taylor instability (RT-instability) driven flow patterns or vortices in dusty plasma.
+The role of various instabilities in exciting the vortices in the finite or extended dusty plasma systems has been discussed in Sec.\ref{sec:secII}B. Veeresha et al.\cite{rtdrivenvortices2005} demonstrated the Rayleigh–Taylor instability (RT-instability) driven flow patterns or vortices in dusty plasma.
 These vortex structures or modes were observed in the saturation state of the RT instability.
 The numerical work of Chakrabarti et al.\cite{rtvortices2} also confirmed that the nonlinear evolution of RT instabilities can form coherent vortex structures in dusty plasma.
-The stability of such coherent vortex structures depends on the strength of short-range secondary instability which is excited in the core of vortex \cite{rtvortexstability}.
-Recent numerical simulations by Dharodi et al.\cite{vikramrtvortices} also observed the vortex-like structure as shown in Fig.\ref{fig:fig9} during the time evolution of RT instability in visco-elastic dusty plasma fluid.
-However, no experimental work is reported to confirm the RT instabilities driven coherent vortex structures in dusty plasma.\\
+The stability of such coherent vortex structures depends on the strength of short-range secondary instability, which is excited in the core of vortex \cite{rtvortexstability}.
+Recent numerical simulations by Dharodi et al.\cite{vikramrtvortices} also observed the vortex-like structure as shown in Fig.\ref{fig:fig15} during the time evolution of RT instability in visco-elastic dusty plasma fluid.
+However, no experimental work has been reported to confirm the RT instabilities that drive coherent vortex structures in dusty plasma.\\